abvee/asus-s15-vivobook-oled/power-saving/README.md

 #SessionsMax=8192
 #StopIdleSessionSec=infinity
 ```
+`HandleLidSwitch` tells systemd what to do when the laptop lid is closed.
+I have
+set it to suspend, which is also the default option.
 Check out this [arch wiki](https://wiki.archlinux.org/title/Power_management#Power_management_with_systemd) page as well.

 It describes all the options that `HandleLidSwitch` can have, as well as what